lizaodawn/IMMARKUS-wiki-clone/Overview.md

 IMMARKUS includes a form-based editor to create and manage your personal data model.
 The data model is designed around the concepts of **Entity Classes** and **Properties**.

-- Use __Entity Classes__ to annotate specific concepts or things with your annotations.
+- Use __Entity Classes__ to annotate classes of concepts or things (e.g., a city wall, a bridge, a human figure, an animal, a plant).
-- Define __Properties__ for your Entity Classes, to record specific details in your annotations, such as location, dimension, materials, etc. of an entity.
+- Define __Properties__ for your Entity Classes, to record specific details about entity classes （e.g., name, dimension, location, identifier).
 - Your data model can be __hierarchical__.
 Each entity class can have a parent class.
 Properties on the parent class are automatically inherited to the child class.
-This way, you are building your own personal knowledge graph for your content.
+This way, you can define common properties that are shared between parent and child entity classes; and also define properties that are particular to child classes.

 <img width="800" alt="Bildschirmfoto 2024-01-16 um 15 17 21" src="https://github.com/rsimon/immarkus/assets/470971/cd8ced9f-3a82-482a-9f55-d750771a456b">